 Traditionally as an entertainment business, we didn’t need to use much muscle to hire sellers.
-There was a line out the door of hungry recent grads who couldn’t wait to get into ‘advertising’.
-As employers, we treated them poorly with little to no training, low compensation plans to hold them for 90 days and no expenses covered.
-Obviously, those days are long gone.
+There was a line out the door of hungry recent grads who couldn’t wait to get into advertising.
+As employers, we treated them poorly with little to no training, low compensation plans to hold them for 90 days, and no expenses covered.
+Those days are long gone.

 Start promoting your company as one where people want to work.

-Talk up the new technology.
-They need to be sold on new tools, new ways of doing business, how those help a client grow.
+- Talk up the new technology.
+They need to be sold on new tools, new ways of doing business, and how those help a client grow.

-Present to them.
+- Present to them.
 Don’t attend classes to sell your opportunities but discuss how you use new tools in marketing situations.
-Sell them on aspects of the job which includes research, positioning, relationship building, etc.
+Sell them on aspects of the job, which include research, positioning, relationship building, etc.

 - Be patient.
 This is not an overnight quick fix.